French Polynesia Part 2: Tuamotus

 Fakarava is a much bigger atoll with a relatively big town feel (around 1600 people).
 The passes and the sail to town are well charted.
 Fakarava is high on charm and hospitality.
 Surprisingly, most locals spoke English, here more than in most places we visited, so we could forge connections outside the confines of a translation app.
 After hearing about the difficulty of provisioning in the Tuamotus, we were surprised to find most staples, fuel, cooking gas, water, and even fresh produce and eggs readily available.

 This atoll, so different from what we generally associate with “civilization,” seemed to have everything we needed.
 Even pizza!
-If you thought pineapple was strange on pizza, wait until you try banana as a topping!
+If you thought pineapple was strange on pizza, wait until you try banana or mango as a topping!
 Fruit on pizza is so common here, it’s not even a controversy.
 Dave’s type of place.

 For Dave’s birthday, we rented e-bikes with Raffi.
 And even after a full day of pedaling, we still didn’t get to see everything on this atoll.